aptos-labs/aptos-core/developer-docs-site/docs/issues-and-workarounds.md

 # Issues and Workarounds

-This page documents issues that frequently come up and the suggested workarounds.
+This page provides workarounds and answers for issues and questions that frequently come up.

 :::tip Help keep this page up-to-date
 If you found an issue that is not on this page, submit a [GitHub Issue](https://github.com/aptos-labs/aptos-core/issues).
 Make sure to follow the issue format used in this document.